-According to 2020 VCRP survey data, Saccharum Officinarum (Sugarcane) Extract is reported to be used in 466 formulations (245 of which are leave-on formulations; Table 2).
+According to 2021 VCRP survey data, Saccharum Officinarum (Sugarcane) Extract is reported to be used in 211 formulations (121 of which are leave-on formulations; Table 2).
 The results of concentration of use surveys conducted by the Council in 201917 and 202018 indicate Saccharum Officinarum (Sugarcane) Extract also has the highest concentration of use in leave-on formulations; it is used at up to 2.4% in foot powders and sprays.
-Use concentration data were reported for Saccharum Officinarum (Sugarcane) Wax17 and Saccharum Officinarum (Sugarcane) Juice Extract, Use the concentration is reported in the VCRP; it should be presumed there is at least one use for the category in which the concentration is reported.
+Use concentration data were reported for Saccharum Officinarum (Sugarcane) Wax (up to 0.012% in skin cleansing products) and Saccharum Officinarum (Sugarcane) Juice Extract (up to 0.26% in skin cleansing products), but no uses were reported in the VCRP; it should be presumed there is at least one use for the category in which the concentration is reported.
 No uses were reported for Saccharum Officinarum (Sugarcane) Bagasse Powder.

 Saccharum Officinarum (Sugarcane) Extract is reported to be used in products that may result in incidental eye or mucous membrane exposure.
-For example, this ingredient is reported to be used in eye lotions (concentration not reported), other eye makeup preparations (concentration not reported), bubble baths (concentration not reported), and bath soaps and detergents (at up to 0.00093%).
+For example, this ingredient is reported to be used in eye lotions (no concentration reported) and bath soaps and detergents (at up to 0.00093%).

-Additionally, Saccharum Officinarum (Sugarcane) Extract is used in cosmetic sprays and could possibly be inhaled; for example, this ingredient is reported to be used hair sprays (at up to 0.023%) and spray body and hand products (at up to 0.12%).
-In practice, 95% to 99% of the droplets/particles released from cosmetic sprays have aerodynamic equivalent diameters > 10 μm, with propellant sprays yielding a greater fraction of droplets/particles < 10 μm compared with pump sprays.
-Therefore, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and thoracic regions of the respiratory tract and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount.
-Saccharum Officinarum (Sugarcane) Extract was reportedly used in foot powders and sprays at concentrations up to 2.4% and could possibly be inhaled.
-Conservative estimates of inhalation exposures to respirable particles during the use of loose powder cosmetic products are 400-fold to 1000-fold less than protective regulatory and guidance limits for inert airborne respirable particles in the air.
-Saccharum compared with pump and could possibly be inhaled.
+Additionally, Saccharum Officinarum (Sugarcane) Extract is used in cosmetic sprays and powders, and could possibly be inhaled; for example, this ingredient is reported to be used in hair sprays (at up to 0.023%), spray body and hand products (at up to 0.12%), and in foot powders and sprays (at concentrations up to 2.4%).
+In practice, 95% to 99% of the droplets/ particles released from cosmetic sprays have aerodynamic equivalent diameters > 10 μ m, with propellant sprays yielding a greater fraction of droplets/particles < 10 μ m compared with pump sprays. ^{19,20} Therefore, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and thoracic regions of the respiratory tract and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount. ^{21,22} Conservative estimates of inhalation exposures to respirable particles during the use of loose powder cosmetic products are 400-fold to 1000-fold less than protective regulatory and guidance limits for inert airborne respirable particles in the workplace.
+23-25